junseok-kim-ca/Customer-Shopping-Analysis/README.md

 * KPI
-4. What is our total revenue segmented by customer demographics, and season?
+4. What is the total revenue segmented by customer demographics, and season?
 5. Which item category drives the most revenue in each State?